J. M. Coetzee: Animals

 In recent years, Coetzee has become a vocal critic of cruelty to animals and an advocate of animal rights.
 In a speech given on his behalf by Hugo Weaving in Sydney on 22 February 2007, Coetzee railed against the modern animal husbandry industry.
-The speech was for Voiceless, the animal protection institute, an Australian nonprofit animal protection organization of which Coetzee became a patron in 2004.
+The speech was for Voiceless, an Australian nonprofit animal protection organization of which Coetzee became a patron in 2004.
 Coetzee's fiction has similarly engaged with animal cruelty and animal welfare, especially The Lives of Animals, Disgrace, Elizabeth Costello, and The Old Woman and the Cats.
 He is a vegetarian.

 In 2008, at the behest of John Banville, who alerted him to the matter, Coetzee wrote to The Irish Times of his opposition to Trinity College Dublin's use of vivisection on animals for scientific research.
 He wrote: "I support the sentiments expressed by John Banville.
-There is no good reason—in fact there has never been any good reason, scientific or pedagogical—to require students to cut up living animals.
+There is no good reason—in fact, there has never been any good reason, scientific or pedagogical—to require students to cut up living animals.
 Trinity College brings shame on itself by continuing with the practice."
 Nearly nine years later, when TCD's continued (and, indeed, increasing) practice of vivisection featured in the news, a listener to the RTÉ Radio 1 weekday afternoon show Liveline pointed out that Banville had previously raised the matter but been ignored.
 Banville then telephoned Liveline to call the practice "absolutely disgraceful" and recalled how his and Coetzee's efforts to intervene had been to no avail: "I was passing by the front gates of Trinity one day and there was a group of mostly young women protesting and I was interested.
 I went over and I spoke to them and they said that vivisection experiments were being carried out in the college.
 This was a great surprise to me and a great shock, so I wrote a letter of protest to The Irish Times.
 Some lady professor from Trinity wrote back essentially saying Mr. Banville should stick to his books and leave us scientists to our valuable work."
 Asked if he received any other support for his stance in the letter he sent to The Irish Times, Banville replied, "No. I became entirely dispirited and I thought, 'Just shut up, John.
 Stay out of it because I'm not going to do any good'.
 If I had done any good I would have kept it on.
 I mean, I got John Coetzee—you know, the famous novelist J. M. Coetzee—I got him to write a letter to The Irish Times.
 I asked a lot of people."

 Coetzee wanted to be a candidate in the 2014 European Parliament election for the Dutch Party for the Animals, but the Dutch election board rejected his candidacy, arguing that candidates had to prove legal residence in the European Union.